-When Do Yoga Teachers Retire
+When Do Yoga Teachers Retire?

 “Age can never hope to win while your heart is young.”

-Why doesn’t Yoga teachers retire?
+Why don’t Yoga teachers retire?

-Yoga teachers don’t want to retire because he or she knows that yoga is a holistic approach towards life that helps body, mind and soul.
+Yoga teachers don’t want to retire because he or she knows that yoga is a holistic approach towards life that helps the body, mind and soul.

 There are many reasons yoga teachers retire now what they want and wind up their yoga career.
 The basic reason is yoga works as an income source.
 Secondly, yoga works as a physical and mental need as you become old by age yourself.
 Some of the factors that help do yoga to a yoga teacher are as follows: